spiceai/spice.js/README.md

 Note: Retries are automatically performed for connection and system internal errors.
 However, it is the responsibility of the SDK user to properly handle errors such as RESOURCE_EXHAUSTED or similar.
-This error indicates that the user's quota has been reached, and it may be necessary to decide whether to retry the request immediately or to add throttling mechanism.
+This error indicates that the user's quota has been reached, and it may be necessary to decide whether to retry the request later or to add a throttling mechanism.

 ## Documentation